drivy/jobs/reliability/level4/README.md

 The level4 program is the same as level2 and level3.

-**Note:** The POST requests have a 100ms timeout.

 ## Instructions

-Write a simple HTTP server that serves the requests, parse and enrich the logs, and store them into a Redis `LIST` on a local Redis instance.
+Write a simple HTTP server that serves the requests, parse and "enrich" the logs, and store them into a Redis `LIST` on a local Redis instance.

 The log "enrichment" is done using the provided `SlowComputation` module.

+**BEWARE** This module is pretty slow and the level4 program enforces a 100ms timeout.

+Please include a short explanation (<200 words) that highlights some of the advantages and shortcommings of your approach.

 ## How to use `SlowComputation`